Iggosav/manual_testing_portofolio/Final Project/README.md

 Based on the above requirements, for the Huse module, the testing process will be executed based on the following test conditions:

 *	Ensure the correct main interface is displayed.
-* Verify the “ Huse Menu” button and ensure the Huse module is created/updated.
+* Validate the “ Huse Menu” button and ensure the Huse module is created/updated.
 * Make sure that the next buttons from Huse module are functional: “Filtreaza”, "Sorteaza dupa” and “Adauga in cos”.
-* Enter data for the required field to choose the desired quantity of the product and check if it is correctly registered.
+* Enter data for the required field to choose the desired quantity of the product and validate if it is correctly registered.
 * Make sure that the next buttons from Huse module are functional: “Continua cumparaturile”, “Actualizeaza cosul”, “Cod cupon”, “Aplica cupon and “Plaseaza comanda”.